KrishnenduGhorui/Optimization-budget-allocation-to-Ad-channels/README.md

 ## Impact –
 **Reach improvement**: Improved cross-channel dedupedreach by **7% (average on recent 120 campaigns)** compared to non-optimised budget allocation, driving significant **MROI (Marketing Return on Investment) improvement** on advertiser side.

-**Clearance on attribute that affect Reach** - developed a full picture of understanding of the attribute of campaign data and target audience with a list of indicated investment areas to improve overall reach over time.
+**Clearance on attribute that affect Reach** - Got idea about 5 attribute of campaign data and target audience that affect reach most,so those are investment areas to improve overall reach over time.

 ## Steps:·
 1. Loaded data from **BigQuery** to jupyter notebook on **GCP Vertex AI**.